-In the fiscal year ended March 31, 2016, the funds generated by an increase in earnings or changes in working capital were primarily allocated to capital investments aimed at strengthening a platform to achieve further growth.
+In the fiscal year ended March 31, 2017, the funds generated by an increase in earnings or changes in working capital were primarily allocated to capital expenditure aimed at strengthening the platform to achieve further growth.
 During the fiscal year, the Company made certain repayments of long-term debt to ensure its funding stability.